timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 would mean completely dropping 2.7 compatibility.
 The ``pool.map`` design is just badly adapted, as it would load all the feed's datastructure in memory before processing them.

+The current parallel design also doesn't profit much from the caching system.
+While before we would spend a lot of time parsing all feeds (in parallel), now most feeds are not parsed anymore (because unchanged) so a lot of time is spent doing HTTP requests, which could be done in parallel (but currently isn't).

  .. _Curio: http://curio.readthedocs.io/
  .. _Trio: https://github.com/python-trio/trio